zoeskim/Gymnastics/README.md

 The second goal requires additional context.
 While this competition was not directly used to select athletes for the World Championships a few weeks later, it did provide a first look at all routines for the 2023 year and a baseline for score analysis.
 Using these scores, I calculated team scores for every possible combination of 5 athletes for comparison.
 The intention was not necessarily to predict the World's team, because other factors that cannot be quantified also go into consideration; rather, it was meant to provide insight into which athletes were "in the mix" for selection based on this competition and promote discussion among the viewership community.

 ## Features
+### Visualization of All-Around Scores

+### Visualization of Event Scores

 ### 3-up, 3-count Algorithm
+An international team final competition allows for 3 team members to compete on each event, with all 12 event scores counting towards the team score.
+Assuming the strategy would be to use the 3 highest scoring routines out of the 5 members for each event, the developed algorithm calculates a presumptive "team score" to simulate a 3-up, 3-count competition format.
+This is executed for every combination of 5 athletes.
+### Visualization of Highest Scoring Teams
+From this

 ## How to Run
 1. Clone respository